THE PROPHECIES OF DANIEL

 "[around 538]...
 I, Daniel, understood by the books the number of the years specified by the word of the LORD through Jeremiah the prophet, that He would accomplish seventy years in the desolations of Jerusalem."

-the "desolations" will last up to 516 (seventy years after its destruction by the Babylonians in 586), indicating the author considered Jerusalem restored and rebuilt by that date (which is the year of the reconsecration of the temple "in the sixth year of the reign of King Darius" according to Ezra 6:15).
+the "desolations" will last up to 516 (seventy years after its destruction by the Babylonians in 586), indicating the author considered Jerusalem restored and rebuilt at the year of the reconsecration of the temple, "in the sixth year of the reign of King Darius" according to Ezra 6:15.

 a) The later observation means the author considered the temple (sanctuary) as Jerusalem.
 Part of Daniel's prayer (9:4-19) confirms that: